Home / Compare Travel Insurance / Already overseas travel…

 Travel insurance for when you’re already overseas will generally have the same (but potentially more) exclusions as a standard policy that you purchased before your departure date.
 Some instances where your claim may be rejected are if:

-Keep in mind that some policies purchased when the traveller is already overseas won’t offer a cooling-off period, so you will not receive a refund if you cancel your policy.
-Be sure to read the PDS of your policy before you purchase to understand the specifics of your cover.
+Keep in mind that some policies purchased when the traveller is already overseas won’t offer a cooling-off period, so you won’t receive a refund if you cancel your policy.
+Be sure to read the policy PDS before you purchase to understand the specifics of your cover.

-If you have a pre-existing medical condition, it’s unlikely you’ll be able to receive cover for it with an already overseas policy.
-You can still purchase travel insurance if you’re overseas already, but you typically cannot make any claims for an incident related to your pre-existing condition.
+If you have a pre-existing medical condition, it’s unlikely you’ll receive cover for it under an already overseas policy.
+You can still purchase travel insurance if you’re overseas already, but your travel insurance company typically won’t accept any claims for incidents relating to your pre-existing condition even if you declare it to them.

 However, you can still have coverage for other emergency medical expenses unrelated to your conditions, as well as all other events listed in your policy.

 In most cases, only Australian residents can get travel insurance from Australian insurance providers after they leave the country.
-Some providers might also have age limits on who can purchase a travel policy once they’ve left Australia, and a return ticket is usually required for cover.
+Some providers might also have age limits on who can purchase a travel policy once they’ve left Australia, and proof of a return ticket is usually required for cover.
+Some insurers may also have a time limit on when you can still purchase an already overseas policy (e.g. within five days of starting your trip).

 Eligibility isn’t limited to single trips either – you can still purchase annual multi-trip insurance even if you’ve already departed on a trip, but if you do, be sure to check the maximum travel days that are covered per trip